Percent Error Formula (Table of Contents)

 Example #1

-The density of the aluminum block is 2.68 g/cm cube, while the density of the same aluminum block at room temperature is to be 2.70 g/cm cube.
+The density of the aluminum block is 2.68 g/cm cube, while the density of the same aluminum block at room temperature is 2.70 g/cm cube.
 Next, calculate the Percent Error of the measurement.

 Solution: